Kapelianovych/edelweiss/packages/edelweiss/README.md

 	 */
 	readonly pattern: string;
 	/**
-	 * Holds a template for a route.
+	 * Holds a processing for a route.
 	 * Can be either `Fragment` directly or function
 	 * that accepts parameters that are declared in
 	 * _pattern_ property and returns `Fragment` value.